ahmadrezaomidvar/transfer_learning_pytorch_model1/README.md

-# transfer_learning_pytorch_model1
+# Emergency vs Non-Emergency Vehicle Classification using transfer learning in pytorch
-Implementation of transfer learning in pytorch for malaria detection
+Implementation of transfer learning in pytorch to detect Emergency vs Non-Emergency Vehicle

+## Dataset
+Data set is available in the repo

+## Train
+Use main.ipynb to load the data, train and save the best mmodel.

+## Ref
+[1]